personium/website/src/app-developer/launch_from_homeapp.md

 sidebar_label: Single Sign On
 ---

-This page describes Home application which is a sample application for realizing Single Sign On.
+This page describes HomeApp which is a sample app for realizing Single Sign On.

 ## Home app